Bullah Shah, Shrine Retail & Food | The Best of Kasur

 As you enter the city, the first impression registers: It is the city of Bulleh Shah.
 Every other shop is named after the Sufi poet.

-Like all cities, history and culture of Kasur city are also closely intertwined with its retail sector.
+Like all cities, history and culture of Kasur city are also closely intertwined with retail tourism.
 Be it eateries, souvenirs, or the inevitable mushrooming trade built around the shrines of the Sufi saints of Kasur.
 The shrine retail caters to a deep-seated human longing for miracles.
 There are strings to tie on the wish trees, diyas to light, incense to burn, talisman and amulets to wear and cherish.

 Shrine of Bulleh Shah